Murder in Japanese law

-Murder (殺人, satsujin) in Japanese law constitutes when someone intentionally kills another person without justification.
+Murder (殺人, satsujin) in Japanese law is intentionally killing another person without justification.

 The crime of murder is specified in Chapter XXVI of the Japanese criminal code.
 It is punishable by five years to life in prison, and with the death penalty if aggravating circumstances are proven.
 The only exception is for juvenile offenders since the minimum age for capital punishment in Japan is 18.

 Aggravated murder

 The death penalty is permissible when aggravating circumstances are decided to be proven by a nine-person panel of six jurors and three professional judges.
 The list of death penalty-permissible aggravating circumstances are if the murder was committed: